 FAR's Community Animal Health Worker and Agricultural Extension worker programmes

-Since the completion of basic training in December 2010, trainees have returned home and are using their new skills to mobilize and educate their communities in the hope of sowing more productive farms and rearing healthier animals.
+Since the completion of basic training, trainees have returned home and are using their new skills to mobilize and educate their communities in the hope of sowing more productive farms and rearing healthier animals.

 By Chris Mariano, Training Manager, Upper Nile